-During Easter Night, many communities burn large fires, dance, and sing.
+During Easter Night, many communities burn large bonfires, dance, and sing.
 Some brave ones will even jump over the fire.
 This tradition originally comes from pagan times.
 Easter Sunday is one of the biggest holidays in Austria.
 People typically go to church to hear the bells which have been silent since Green Thursday.
 There are lots of Easter markets with traditional delicacies, Easter handicrafts, souvenirs, and traditional music.
 Kids especially love Easter because of the games with chocolate Easter eggs.
 Children are also given a delicious cake in the form of a lamb called Osterlamm.
-People decorate everything with easter symbols and it's certainly a fun spectacle to be a part of.
+People decorate everything with Easter symbols and it's certainly a fun spectacle to be a part of.

 Easter Markets in Austria

 The largest Easter markets are located in Vienna.
 The fair at Schönbrunn Palace and Freyung market also offer plenty of entertainment, craft workshops, and kids' activities.
 In Graz, it's worth to visit The Franziskanerplatz Easter Market.
 It's a good place to sample local schnapps and shop for Easter gifts and souvenirs.
 In Tyrol, Innsbruck Easter Market attracts shoppers with a great selection of traditional crafts and excellent food.